EvanWritesCode/simple_rq/README.md

 description:your description here

-Submit several jobs if you want to see them in RQ dashboard (they get processed very fast)
+Submit several jobs if you want to see them in RQ dashboard (they get processed very fast).
+For demo purposes,  each job counts the number of words of a large book from the gutenberg project.

 Open up MongoDB compass (or connect via terminal)  and look in the maestro collection.
 There should be a json document for each job submission with the name and description data you entered,  as well as start and end date, and training model ID.